DusuTimothy/banking-system-task/README.md

 ## How a transfer stays consistent without a real DB

-`db.transferFunds()` in `src/data/db.js` reads both balances, validates them, and writes both updates in one synchronous block — no `await` in between.
+`transferFunds()` in `src/data/transferFunds.js` (re-exported via `src/data/db.js`) reads both balances, validates them, and writes both updates in one synchronous block — no `await` in between.
 Since Node runs your JS on a single thread, no other request can interleave mid-transfer, so both balances update together or not at all (e.g. if the sender has insufficient funds, nothing is written).

 ## Swapping in a real database later

-Everything outside `src/data/db.js` talks to that module's exported functions (`createUser`, `findUserByEmail`, `transferFunds`, etc.), not to a raw array.
-To move to Postgres/Mongo/etc., reimplement those functions against your real DB (making `transferFunds` a proper DB transaction) — controllers and routes don't need to change.
+Everything outside `src/data/` talks to `db.js`'s exported functions (`createUser`, `findUserByEmail`, `transferFunds`, etc.), not to a raw array.
+To move to Postgres/Mongo/etc., reimplement those one-function modules against your real DB (making `transferFunds` a proper DB transaction) — controllers and routes don't need to change.
-# banking-system-task